 While light therapy has been shown to be highly effective in treating a type of depression called Seasonal Affective Disorder (SAD) it only helps about half of the people in subsequent winters.
 What can give long lasting relief?
 Cognitive-behavioral therapy (CBT) tailored for seasonal affective disorder.
 Why?
 Simply put, light therapy works only as long as you are using it.
 But CBT teaches skills that are useful forever.

-[READ THE RESEARCH ARTICLE] If you are interested, here is the American Journal of Psychiatry article that discuss these very important research findings
+READ the Research Article: If you are interested, here is the American Journal of Psychiatry article that discusses these very important research findings